SCIFIHISTORY.NET

 "Nick Halloway is made invisible during an accident.
 When Jenkins finds out about Nick, he set out to recruit him into the world of espionage, seeing the potential for an invisible CIA agent.
 When Alice Monroe falls in love with Nick, they are forced to flee the attentions of Jenkins.
 Nick also has the problem of living invisibly whilst trying to find a cure."

-On this day in 1993, the SciFi/Telefilm Journey To The Center Of The Earth surfaced.
-This version starred Farrah Forke and Tim Russ, and here's the plot summary as provided by IMDB.com:
+A star is born!
+On this day in 1993 (in the U.S.), the SciFi/Telefilm Journey To The Center Of The Earth surfaced.
+Directed by William Dear and loosely based on the Jules Verne novel of the same name, this version starred Farrah Forke, Kim Miyori, and Tim Russ.
+Here's the plot summary as provided by IMDB.com:

 "Taking the title from the novel by Jules Verne, this story takes his basic premise of the desire to travel to the center of the Earth.
 The travelers, using their craft, penetrate an active volcano and encounter a strange world filled with many creatures and an evil force controlling it all."